mlinardiCYU/SUD_study_different_eyes/data/data.md

 ## Usage

-In order to reproduce this work, first all datasets must be acquired.
-All the datasets are read and preprocessed as described in the [generate dataset](generate_dataset.py) script.
-The paths to the respective original files are hard-coded, in order to indicate exactly which of the original files were used.
-To generate the final dataset, all datasets are simply concatenated, as exemplified in the [concatenate](concatenate.py) script.
+In order to reproduce the experiments conducted in this work all datasets must be acquired.
+All the datasets must get read and preprocessed as described in the [generate dataset](generate_dataset.py) script.
+The paths to the original files are hard-coded, in order to indicate exactly which of the original files were used.
+To generate the final dataset, all datasets are simply concatenated, as shown in the [concatenate](concatenate.py) script.

 ## Data Acquisition